 The joy of training is important for maintaining your motivation.

-This sample workout plan for beginners can be used around 8-12 weeks.
+This sample workout plan for beginners can be used around 8-12 weeks or even longer.

 After that, it can be quite useful to exchange some exercises or, if you don’t feel at ease with full-body workouts, switch to a split plan.